Use the Tab and Up, Down arrow keys to select menu items.

 Students must attend one activity from each section.

 There are no tutorials but there will be Workshops in each term.
 These will take place in the 3rd and 4th weeks in each term.
-They will be followed by a compulsory short assignment each term that will have a Pass/Fail grade.
-These are a Terms Requirement.
+You will be given a compulsory short assignment that must be completed before the workshops begin.
+These are a Terms Requirements.
+They will attract a Pass/Fail grade, which will be released towards the end of each term.

 and Adrienne Paul